 Japanese unicorn Mercari targets rapid US expansion

-[TOKYO] Japanese flea market app operator Mercari Inc targets rapid expansion in the United States, its founder and chief executive told Reuters on Monday, after a recent funding round boosted its value beyond US$2 billion.
+JAPANESE flea market app operator Mercari Inc is targeting rapid expansion in the United States, its founder and chief executive said on Monday, after a recent funding round boosted its value beyond US$2 billion.

-Mercari offers an online marketplace for individuals to trade used items primarily through a smartphone app in Japan, Britain as well as the United States, where its business is led by former Facebook Inc executive John Lagerling.
+Mercari offers an online marketplace for individuals to trade used items primarily through a smartphone app in Japan, Britain as well as the US, where its business is led by former Facebook Inc executive John Lagerling.

-In the United States, Mr Yamada said Mercari "has no direct competitor" concentrating exclusively on the peer-to-peer resale of everyday goods, unlike firms such as eBay Inc which is also used by businesses or Poshmark Inc which focuses on fashion.
+In the US, Mr Yamada said Mercari "has no direct competitor" concentrating exclusively on the peer-to-peer resale of everyday goods, unlike firms such as eBay Inc which is also used by businesses or Poshmark Inc which focuses on fashion.

-The United States, home to tech giants such as Amazon.com Inc, has long been a challenge for Japanese internet firms.
+The US, home to tech giants such as Amazon.com Inc, has long been a challenge for Japanese Internet firms.

 Line Corp, Japan's biggest messaging app operator by active users, narrowed its focus to Asia after being eclipsed by Facebook's Messenger and WhatsApp.

-The Mercari app has been downloaded over 30 million times in the United States, versus 60 million in Japan.
+The Mercari app has been downloaded over 30 million times in the US, versus 60 million in Japan.
+REUTERS